zimmal-adnan/Messaging-Application/README.md

 Feel free to tweak the project and rename it for your own purposes.
 Here's how to run the project locally:
 1. Clone the repository
 2. Go to Command Prompt, then do the following:
- * Go to your backend folder
+  * Go to your backend folder (cd messaging-application/backend)
   * Write "pip install fastapi uvicorn websockets sqlite3"
- * Go to your frontend folder
+  * Go to your frontend folder (cd messaging-application/frontend)
   * Write "npm install"
-4. Run the backend with "uvicorn backend:app --reload"
+3. Run the backend with "uvicorn backend:app --reload" in the backend folder
-5. Run the frontend with "npm run dev"
+4. Run the frontend with "npm run dev" in the frontend folder

 NOTE: This project is still under progress and is expected to be developed further in the future!